Civ 6 Diplomatic Victory

 Becoming suzerain of city-states is key to obtaining DF.
 There are many ways to obtain and manipulate envoys, including Influence which allows you to acquire envoys for free every time you build up enough points.

-- Having a higher-tier government (see below) adds Influence.
-Try to beeline Monarchy (Divine Right, Medieval Civic, 2 temples) at first, as it gives Tier-3 influence at Tier 2.
+- Having a higher-tier government (see below) adds Influence and grants more envoys each time it hits the threshold.
+Try to beeline Monarchy (Divine Right, Medieval Civic, 2 temples) at first; see Government, below, for why.

-- Slot in the policy Charismatic Leader or eventually Gunboat Diplomacy (Ideology, Modern Civic, No boost).
+- Slot in the policy Charismatic Leader or (once you unlock the Ideology civic) Gunboat Diplomacy.

 - Focus on envoy-granting civics and city-state quests.